Stefan's Raid into Poland (Retaliation for Cosmin)(1498)

 - The Stefan's Raid into Poland (Retaliation for Cosmin) took place in 1498.
 Spring 1498.

-- Who won the Stefan's Raid into Poland (Retaliation for Cosmin)?
+- What was the outcome of the Stefan's Raid into Poland (Retaliation for Cosmin)?

 - The Moldova / Tatar auxiliaries were victorious against the Kingdom of Poland (border forces).